mtrudel/hap/README.md

 ![HAP](https://user-images.githubusercontent.com/79646/67910894-dd4dc280-fb5a-11e9-9ca9-4be6633cc1a6.png)

 HAP is a framework for building DIY HomeKit accessories based on Apple's [HomeKit Accessory Protocol Specification](https://developer.apple.com/homekit/).
-You can think of it as [homebridge](https://www.github.com/nfarina/homebridge) for Elixir (and therefore also for Nerves)
+You can think of it as [homebridge](https://www.github.com/nfarina/homebridge) for Elixir, with a bit more of a focus on building actual accessories via Nerves, in contrast to Homebridge's typical use as a bridge to existing accessories.

 HAP is **very** much a work in progress.
 It doesn't come close to working yet, but steady progress is being made: